 JSON

-The JSON data from a local *.json file type can be connected to the Pivot Table.
-Here, the file can be read by the StreamReader option, which will give the result in the string format.
-The resultant string needs to be converted to collect data that can be bound to the Server-side pivot engine.
+You can use JSON data from a local *.json file to connect to the Pivot Table.
+The file can be read using the StreamReader, which returns the content as a string.
+This string should then be converted into a collection that can be used with the server-side pivot engine.

-In the Server-side application, sales-analysis.json file is available under DataSource folder and its model type is defined in DataSource.cs file.
+In your server-side application, the sales-analysis.json file is located in the DataSource folder, and its model type is defined in the DataSource.cs file:

 public class PivotJSONData